Jesssullivan/searchies/README.md

 # searchies
-*hard AF searxng deployments for uwu tinies*
+*hard AF searxng infra for uwu tinies*

 ### Bits probably not worth mentioning:
 - infra agnostic, this is tofu stuff and ansible FTW